-Identification Numbers are a four digit code used by first responders to identify hazardous materials.
+Identification numbers are a four-digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical on shipping papers.
-The identification number will be preceded by the letters "NA" or "UN".
-The US DOT Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.
+The identification number will be preceded by the letters "NA" or "UN."
+The U.S. Department of Transportation Emergency Response Guidebook (ERG) lists the chemicals and their corresponding identification numbers.

 Not all vehicles carrying hazardous materials need to have placards.
 The rules about placards are given in Section 9 of this manual.
 You can drive a vehicle that carries hazardous materials if it does not require placards.
-If it requires placards, you cannot drive it unless your driver license has the hazardous materials endorsement.
+If it requires placards, you cannot drive it unless your driver's license has the H-endorsement.
 See Figure 2.25.

 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
-They must have a commercial driver license with the hazardous materials endorsement.
+They must have a CDL with the Hendorsement.
 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
 A tank endorsement is required for certain vehicles that transport liquids or gases.
 The liquid or gas does not have to be a hazardous material.
-A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or if your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.

 Drivers who need the hazardous materials endorsement must learn the placard rules.
 If you do not know if your vehicle needs placards, ask your employer.
 Never drive a vehicle needing placards unless you have the hazardous materials endorsement.
 To do so is a crime.
-When stopped, you will be cited and you will not be allowed to drive your truck..
+When stopped, you will be cited and you will not be allowed to drive your truck further.
 It will cost you time and money.
 A failure to placard when needed may risk your life and others if you have an accident.
 Emergency help will not know of your hazardous cargo.

-Hazardous materials drivers must also know which products they can load together, and which they cannot.
+Hazardous materials drivers must also know which products they can load together and which they cannot.
 These rules are also in Section 9.
 Before loading a truck with more than one type of product, you must know if it is safe to load them together.
-If you do not know, ask your employer and consult the regulations.
+If you do not know, ask your employer.

-- 1. Common medicines for colds can make you sleepy.
-True or False? - 2.
+- Common medicines for colds can make you sleepy.
+True or false? - 2.
 What should you do if you become sleepy while driving? - 3.
 Coffee and a little fresh air will help a drinker sober up.
-True or False? - 4.
+True or false? - 4.
 What is a hazardous materials placard? - 5.
 Why are placards used? - 6.
 What is "sleep debt"? - 7.
 What are the danger signals of drowsy driving?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.22, 2.23, and 2.24.
+If you can't answer them all, re-read subsections 2.22, 2.23 and 2.24.